 DB Schenker is also providing importers with information on how to get set up with the portal and obtain a D120 bond.
 “We’ve assembled a dedicated, internal project management team,” Hanif said, “and we’re investing in the systems and people to keep a finger on the pulse as the CARM initiative unfolds, and as the government provides updates.”

 As a leading global logistics company, DB Schenker offers single source comprehensive risk management & transportation compliance solutions, including cargo insurance, customs bonds, trade documentation, compliance, and training solutions.
+Through a dedicated page, importers can now purchase Canadian D120 bonds online.
 Its experienced Risk Solutions team assures shippers the lowest risk possible with risk assessment, cargo insurance for marine, air, and ground, and security/loss solutions, while DB Schenker’s import/export teams assure the smooth flow of freight through the global supply chain.